#

 obsidian://action?param1=value¶m2=value

-parameter is the action that you would like to perform.
+The action parameter is the action that you would like to perform.
 Available actions include:

 Encoding

 Ensure that your values are properly URI encoded.
-For example, forward slash characters /
+For example, forward slash characters / must be encoded as %2F and space characters must be encoded as %20.

 This is especially important because an improperly encoded "reserved" character may break the interpretation of the URI.
 See here for details.